KittyGiraudel/sass-guidelines/pt/_syntax.md

 Assim podemos usar esta variável onde for necessário.
 No entanto, se o seu uso estiver demasiado preso a um tema, eu não recomendaria utilizar a variável desta forma.
 Em vez disso, devemos guardá-la numa variável cujo nome explique como deve ser utilizada.

-Now you are free to use this variable wherever you want.
-However, if your usage is strongly tied to a theme, I would advise against using the variable as is.
-Instead, store it in another variable with a name explaining how it should be used.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">
 {% highlight scss %}